Geographical Information

 Internally Displaced Persons

 Historically, Zimbabwe is associated with three types of displacement – conflict, development-induced displacement, and natural disasters.
 Recently two types of displacements are common in Zimbabwe – conflict and natural disasters – with natural disasters being the main driver of internal displacement.
-Despite the fact that there is no legal framework specifically recognizing and providing for the protection and assistance of Internal Displaced Persons (IDPs) in Zimbabwe, the 2013 constitution, however, articulates a Bill of Rights that protects the basic rights of IDPs ( Ndlovu & Nwauche, 2021).
+Even though there is no legal framework - specifically recognizing and providing for the protection and assistance of Internal Displaced Persons (IDPs) in Zimbabwe, the 2013 constitution, however, articulates a Bill of Rights that protects the basic rights of IDPs ( Ndlovu & Nwauche, 2021)

 Conflict